Back to ¡°Memory Booster of Regional Anatomy¡±

 To understand the male inguinal canal between the superficial and deep inguinal rings, two figures (Figs. 6-8,9) should be carefully compared with each other.

-The main content of the spermatic cord is undoubtedly the ductus deferens; additional important contents are the testicular artery (Fig. 6-48), testicular vein (Fig. 6-53), and the genital branch of genitofemoral nerve to innervate cremaster (Fig. 6-55), etc. In addition to the spermatic cord, the ilioinguinal nerve (sensory nerve) (Fig. 6-55) passes both the male and female inguinal canal.
+The main content of the spermatic cord is undoubtedly the ductus deferens; supplementary contents are the testicular artery (Fig. 6-45), testicular vein (Fig. 6-46), and the genital branch of genitofemoral nerve to innervate the cremaster (Fig. 6-55), etc. In addition to the spermatic cord, the ilioinguinal nerve (sensory nerve) (Fig. 6-55).
+In the female inguinal canal, the round ligament of uterus (Fig. 6-13) and the ilioinguinal nerve pass.

 Fig. 6-12.
 Testis, epididymis.

 In the testis, the seminiferous tubules produce sperms.
 The tubule of 0.2 mm diameter can be grossly identified, like the pulmonary alveolus.
 Sperms advance toward the epididymis through the rete testis and efferent ductules.
-Just as milk stored in the lactiferous sinus is secreted (Fig. 2-6), sperms stored in the epididymis are ejaculated.
+Sperms stored in the epididymis are ejaculated just as milk stored in the lactiferous sinus is secreted (Fig. 2-6).

 The long journey of the sperms (ejaculation) is made possible by the peristalsis of the smooth muscle of the ductus deferens (Figs. 7-24,26), not by the movement of the sperm tail.
-The word “deferens” means “carrying away” in Latin.
+The Latin word ¡°deferens¡± means ¡°carrying away.¡±

 Fig. 6-13.
 Not shortening of female gubernaculum.